SiddharthSharabu-1729/Email_Spam_Classifier-/README.md

 + The **Results** Folder will store all the Training Details
 + The **Logs** Folder will store all the log files while Training and Validating Your Emails
 + The **Output** Folder will store all your Classified Emails in text file

+> In Jupyter Folder you can find the same Jupyter Notebook Files Which can just open and run